VMware Site Recovery for VMware Cloud FAQ

 - Are vCenter Server licenses required for both the protected and recovery sites?

 Yes, Site Recovery Manager requires two active and licensed vCenter Server instances, one at each site (protected and recovery).
+The vCenter license for the VMware Cloud on AWS SDDC is provided as part of the service.

 - After failover, what are the license requirements for failback?